gopx/gopx-vcs-api/README.md

 # gopx-vcs-api

-The API service for VCS registry
+The internal API service for VCS registry.